TNONTANT/Neural-net-from-scratch-Lunar-landing/README.md

 - LearningRate: funtion to find the best learning rate.
 - Momentum: function to find the best momentum.

+implement_train_test.py
+- this function will train model and get best parameter for the model (save weight to w_hid.csv, w_out.csv)
+- w_hid.csv: contain weight of hidden layer
+- w_out.csv: contain weight of output layer

+NeuralNetHolder.py
+- Foward propergation, this file will work with others game logic file in gamecode repo to make game play automatically.

 Result below

 https://github.com/TNONTANT/Neural-net-from-scratch-Lunar-landing/assets/103983840/015e3567-028b-498a-8e0a-38474bdc7d32

+PS: The code of this project quite messy because this is my first ML project